 African Self-Drive Adventure

-For our next adventure, we are planning an African self-drive tour of four countries in Southern Africa.
-If you are thinking of making such a trip, here is all the information you need to plan it, or follow along with us.
-There is also a lot of information to plan your trip to any foreign country.
+For our next adventure, we are planning a four-country self-drive tour of Southern Africa.
+If you’re considering making such a trip, here is all the information you need to plan it, or follow along with us.
+There is also a wealth of information available to help you plan your trip to any foreign country.

 Previous Adventures